Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

 ---
 This file should be updated after every major audit or refactor step.
 If the chat is restarted, resume from the latest entry here.

+## July 2025 Updates
+- Completed audit and refactor of modal, notification, and alert component styles in css/components.css and css/alerts.css.
+All styles now use semantic classes and CSS variables for colors, spacing, and typography.
+No legacy or utility-heavy classes or hardcoded values remain.
+- Updated documentation in style-guide.html and examples/components.html to clarify accessibility features and semantic usage for modal, notification, and datepicker components.
+- All medium-priority tasks for component audits, accessibility, and documentation improvements are now complete.
+- Synced documentation: All major docs (readme.md, AXIOM01_STYLING_GUIDE.md, AUDIT_PROGRESS.md) now include direct links to style guide, grid examples, navbar docs, and component demos.
+Feature summaries and recent refactors are documented.
+- Completed: Synced readme.md, AXIOM01_STYLING_GUIDE.md, and AUDIT_PROGRESS.md with latest features and refactors.
+Added direct links to style guide and component demos in all docs.
+- Ready to proceed with remaining low-priority tasks: minor documentation enhancements, code cleanup, and accessibility/usability improvements as listed in CONSOLIDATED_TODO.md